sictweb/bti425-2020/notes/jquery.md

 ## jQuery & Bootstrap

-The Bootstrap UI framework has become so instrumental in the construction of modern, responsive web apps; largety due to it's execellent design patterns, modern tooling and wealth of online resources and templates.
-However, we have only really used it's CSS (and minimal) JavaScript capabilities.
+The Bootstrap UI framework has become so instrumental in the construction of modern, responsive web apps; largely due to its execellent design patterns, modern tooling and wealth of online resources and templates.
+However, we have only really used its CSS (and minimal) JavaScript capabilities.
 In order to unlock Bootstrap's full potential as a UI/UX framework, is to familiarize ourselves with the interactive UI components and the jQuery API used to invoke/manipulate them.

 As we have seen, we don't necessairly need to touch any JS code to make use of some of the interactive components.
 The bootstrap framework uses jQuery in an unobtrusive way, by utalizing '**data-**' attributes, ie: